Idioms starting with the letter "G"

 get something out of someone: to cause someone to tell you something or provide information.

-- The police interrogated the murderer for two days but finally got a confession out of her.
+- The police interrogated the murderer for two days until they finally got a confession out of her.

 get something over with: to finish something that you don't want to do.